grking8/homepage/_posts/2019-02-12-python-imports-101.md

 ## Python interpreters

-Before getting on to imports, a few words on interpreters as without an interpreter we won't be importing anything!
+Before getting started, a few words on interpreters as without an interpreter we won't be importing anything!

 On Linux / macOS, usually at least one Python interpreter comes preinstalled.